Manisha3926/about-me-bigdata-del/README.md

 ## Current

-Currently Iam pursuing Masters in Applied Computerscience at Northwest Missouri State University.
+I am pursuing my Masters in Applied Computer Science at Northwest Missouri State University.

+## Background

+I am from Vijayanagaram , AndhraPradesh, India.
+I completed my undergrad in Electronics and Communication Engineering at Raghu Institute of Technology, Visakhapatnam.

-## Future
+## Plans

-I want to work as a Frontend developer.
+I would like to work as a Frontend developer.

 ## Links